sensu-plugins/sensu-plugins-influxdb/README.md

 [![Sensu Bonsai Asset](https://img.shields.io/badge/Bonsai-Download%20Me-brightgreen.svg?colorB=89C967&logo=sensu)](https://bonsai.sensu.io/assets/sensu-plugins/sensu-plugins-influxdb)

 ## Sensu Asset
   The Sensu assets packaged from this repository are built against the Sensu ruby runtime environment.
 When using these assets as part of a Sensu Go resource (check, mutator or handler), make sure you include the corresponding Sensu ruby runtime asset in the list of assets needed by the resource.
-The current ruby-runtime assets can be found in the [Sensu Bonsai Asset Index](bonsai.sensu.io): [https://bonsai.sensu.io/assets/sensu/sensu-ruby-runtime](https://bonsai.sensu.io/assets/sensu/sensu-ruby-runtime)
+The current ruby-runtime assets can be found [here](https://bonsai.sensu.io/assets/sensu/sensu-ruby-runtime) in the [Bonsai Asset Index](bonsai.sensu.io).

 ## Functionality